-Figure 1: Validation of XCH4 retrieved by GOSAT-2-RemoTeC with ground based TCCON measurements for normal (left) and sunglint (right) soundings.
-N indicates the number of GOSAT-2-TCCON colocations, Mean indicates the bias between GOSAT-2 and TCCON, Sigma the standard deviation of the GOSAT-2 TCCON difference (for individual measurements) and R the correlation.
+Figure 1: Validation of XCH4 retrieved by GOSAT-2-RemoTeC with ground based TCCON measurements for land (top) and sunglint (bottom) soundings.
+N indicates the number of GOSAT-2-TCCON colocations, μ is the average difference (for individual measurements) between GOSAT-2 and TCCON, σ the standard deviation of the GOSAT-2 TCCON difference (for individual measurements) and R the Pearson's correlation coefficient between the two set of observations.